Commonwealth of Independent States: Associate member

 Two states, Ukraine and Turkmenistan ratified the CIS Creation Agreement before the adoption of the CIS Charter in January 1993, making them "founding states of the CIS", but did not ratify the Charter itself that would make them full members.
 These states, while not being formal members of the CIS, were allowed to participate in CIS.
 They were also allowed to participate in various CIS initiatives, e.g. the Free Trade Area, which were, however, formulated mostly as independent multilateral agreements, and not as internal CIS agreements.

 Turkmenistan has not ratified the Charter and therefore is not formally a member of the CIS.
 Nevertheless, it has consistently participated in the CIS as if it were a member state.

 Turkmenistan changed its CIS standing to associate member as of 26 August 2005.
 The cited reason was to be consistent with its 1995-proclaimed, UN-recognised, international neutrality status, but experts have cited the country no longer needing Russia to provide natural gas access, as well as the country's declining faith in the confederation's ability to maintain internal stability in light of the Colour Revolutions.

 Founding state

-The Verkhovna Rada never ratified the agreement on membership of the CIS in accordance with the CIS Charter so Ukraine never became a member.
+Ukraine established CIS along with Russia and Belarus, by ratifying the Belovezha Accords and the Alma-Ata Protocol in 1991, making it a Founding State of the CIS.
+However, Ukraine never ratified the CIS Charter, so never became a member state.

-Ukraine did not apply to become an Associate member, nor was it granted by the Council of Heads of States, accordingly Ukraine remained just a Founding state.
+Ukraine did not apply to become an Associate member, nor was it granted by the Council of Heads of States, accordingly it remained a founding state.

-Ukraine did participate in the CIS and became an associate member of the CIS Economic Union in 1994, and signed the Commonwealth of Independent States Free Trade Area in 2011.
+Nevertheless, Ukraine continued participating in CIS, even though it is not a member.
+It became an associate member of the CIS Economic Union in 1994, and signed the Commonwealth of Independent States Free Trade Area in 2011.

-Ukraine withdrew its representatives from the CIS in May 2018 and stopped actively participating in the CIS.
-However, the country remained a party to a number of agreements, such as the free trade area.